logto-io/docs/docs/docs/recipes/manage-users/admin-console.md

 ## Reset user password

-On the "User details" page, click "Three Dots" -> "Reset password" button.
+On the "User details" page, click "Three dots" -> "Reset password" button.

 After you reset the password, copy and send it to the end-user.